archisman-panigrahi/GtkExperiments/README.md

 ### Credits

 - Thanks to @rubo77, for this project builds upon his shell script.
-- Thanks to @theGeekyLad, as this project is a slightly modified version of their python application.S
+- Thanks to @theGeekyLad, as this project is a slightly modified version of their python application.
+- Thanks to @Plippo for creating [twofing](https://github.com/plippo/twofing).
 - The icon is based on GuLinux/ScreenRotator.
 Thanks to @GuLinux.